jerrinmg/30day/Embedded/Day_3_Arduino.md

 13) USB to Serial Chip Model: CH340G
 1. Since this is a clone of the SMD type of UNO R3, this is the datasheet of the [official Arduino SMD]
 3. After finding the official guide for Blinking and [Arduino](https://docs.arduino.cc/tutorials/uno-rev3-smd/Blink/), it says that D13 is the BuiltIn Led.
 Ah, Arduino has 2 Naming Scheme.
 Each pin has both a digital pin number (e.g. D13) and a port/pin designation (e.g. PB5).
 D= Digital P=Pin.

+### Blink
-4. Letme try blinking it using both the naming convention.
+Letme try blinking it using both the naming convention.
     Error:

 **FIX**: dont put d13 in the name, but use 13.
 Just the number